Parker, Antetokounmpo lead Bucks past Heat, 116-108 (Jan 13, 2017) | FOX Sports

 After leading by as many as 21 points in the first half, the Bucks maintained a large lead throughout the third quarter, pushing it to 22 at one point.

+”Our margin for error is very thin.
+We have to compete at a high level for 48 minutes,” Heat coach Erik Spoelstra said.

-But the Bucks allowed the Heat to get within eight points midway through the fourth.
-Antetokounmpo then scored six straight points and the Bucks quickly built the lead back to 14 with about five minutes remaining.
+The Bucks allowed the Heat to get within eight points midway through the fourth.
+Antetokounmpo , who declined to speak with reporters after the game, then scored six straight points and the Bucks quickly built the lead back to 14 with about five minutes remaining.

 Miami cut the lead to seven with 16 seconds remaining, but would get no closer.